Growing Farms: Successful Whole Farm Management provides you with the tools and knowledge needed to develop and manage a successful farm business.

 What are the technology requirements for taking the course?

 You can take Growing Farms on a personal computer, notebook, tablet device, or smartphone.
 Your device will need a current Web browser such as Windows Explorer, Google Chrome, Firefox, or Safari.
 For the course to run properly you will need a high-speed, broadband internet connection.
 The course will not run on dial-up, or slower speed Ethernet or satellite connections.
 If high-speed internet access is an issue, we recommend you consider taking the course at your public library or other locations with high-speed internet.

+No discounts are available for the fully online option.
 A limited number of need-based scholarships or work-trade opportunities are available for the combined online/onsite course option only.
 A discount is also available for partners who manage the same farm.
 If you are in need of financial assistance, please contact the instructor for the course location you are enrolling in.
-Please note: No refunds will be given.
 You must contact the instructor ahead of time for a discount code to enter during the registration process.
-For more information, visit the Enrollment Options page.

 There is no assigned textbook for the Growing Farms course.
 Each module includes a list of recommended resources, but these are not required to take the course.